valery-22/valery-22/README.md

 # ⚡ Beyond Engineering

-When I’m not coding, you’ll find me **hiking** in the Colombian mountains, exploring new cities, or planning my next adventure.
+When I’m not coding, you’ll find me **hiking** in the mountains, exploring new cities, or planning my next adventure.
 I’ve visited **10 countries** so far and travel as much as I can — it keeps me curious, adaptable, and reminds me that the best systems (and experiences) come from embracing the unknown.

 I’m also passionate about thoughtful product design and understanding how complex systems behave under real-world pressure — whether in software or in life.